 Small Grants Program

 U.S. Embassy Finland supports a variety of projects through its Small Grants Program, which is designed to support eligible organizations and individuals in the implementation of programs advancing U.S.-Finnish relations.
-The application period for the Small Grants Program 2023 is now live.
+The application period for the Small Grants Program 2023 is now closed.
 See details on our Small Grants Program page.

 Embassy Outreach Program

 Traveling to the United States is the best way to get to know the United States.
 The second best is by conversing with Americans living in Finland.

 The U.S. Embassy Outreach Program can offer your group or school the chance to hear from American diplomats first-hand on the topics of interest to you.
 See details on our Embassy Outreach Program page.

 Art in Embassies